Adaptively Seeking Win-Win

 FairPay was described very briefly in The Harvard Business Review, more fully in this paper to appear in the Journal of Revenue and Pricing Management, and in depth in my highly praised 2016 book.FairPay is a new logic for conducting ongoing business relationships that adaptively seek win-win value propositions in which price = value.
 It takes the lesson of value-based pricing in relationship marketing contexts that has found great success in B2B markets -- and adapts that to B2C markets by applying a new twist.

-It can resolve the revenue crisis for digital content and services, and create more customer/vendor lifetime value for all.
+It can resolve the revenue crisis for digital content and services (and applies more broadly), and create more customer/vendor lifetime value for all.
 It works by seeking value-based, customer-first relationships that build on a one to one "invisible handshake."
 It applies mass customization and learning to re-center commerce on a personalized human exchange of value, a center that was largely lost over the past century.

 FairPay promises to transform how we do business in ways few imagine, because we have not fully come to grips with the fact that traditional economics does not work for pricing digital experiences in networked markets:

 - Replication is nearly free -- The invisible hand flails without scarcity, and freemium just begins to exploit this -- meanwhile many consumers question why they should pay at all

 - Value is experiential, personal, and context-dependent -- Freemium totally misses this

 - Relationships are the new marketing -- The Subscription Economy is the way of future, but freemium just scratches the surface

 FairPay can be applied not just to digital, but to any service where marginal costs are low, value is experiential, and relationships can be leveraged -- including non-profits.